 Alcohol addiction is a Substance Use Disorder (SUD)that can have devastating effects on an individual’s health, relationships, and financial stability.
 SUD is a chronic disease characterized by the use of psychoactive substances, which impairs overall health and requires treatment.
-According to the National Institute on Alcohol Abuse and Alcoholism, alcohol consumption is responsible for 88,000 deaths in the United States each year.

 Alcohol withdrawal is a process that can be divided into four stages: mild symptoms, moderate symptoms, severe symptoms, and delirium tremens.
 Understanding the stages of alcohol withdrawal is essential for effective treatment.